Looking for a Used Altima in your area?

 The 2009 Nissan Altima has yet to receive reviews from CarGurus drivers, but the nearly identical 2008 version also gets praise for the CVT and push-button start.
 Other highlights listed include the inline four's fuel economy, cabin space, and the energetic and “zippy” ride.
 Like many professional reviewers, owners notice the significant understeer and wish the 2.5 offered a bit more power.

-Talk about the 2009 Nissan Altima
+Cars compared to 2009 Nissan Altima

 Nissan Altima Questions